CatchySmile/VincioChat/README.md

     http://localhost:7070
     ```

+## Development

+To modify the application:

+1. Edit CSS variables in `public/styles.css` to customize the theme
+2. Add new features by extending the Socket.IO event handlers in `SocketHandler.js`
+3. Improve security by updating validation in `SecurityUtils.js`
+4. Add new models in the `/models` directory as needed

 ## Privacy & Terms

-- No messages or user data, or room information are stored permanently, only in memory or temp logs.
+- No messages, user data, or room information are stored permanently
+- All data exists only in memory during active sessions
-- When a room is deleted all information regarding the room and its contents will immediantly vanish and can not be recovered under any circumstances.
+- When a room is deleted, all associated information is immediately removed

-- View full Terms of Service via the in-app modal or /public/legal.html.
+- No logging of personally identifiable information

+## License

+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+## Acknowledgements

+- Socket.IO team for the real-time WebSocket library
+- Express.js team for the web server framework
+- DOMPurify for security sanitization
+- Font Awesome for UI icons

 ---

-> Built for fun and experimentation — not for production use.
+> Built with security and privacy as core principles.
+Not intended for production use without further hardening.